 Erectile dysfunction (ED) is a common condition among men, affecting approximately 18 million men in the United States alone.
 While there are many underlying causes of ED, including psychological and physiological factors, prescription medications can also play a role.
 The most well-known prescription medication for ED is Viagra, but it is not the only drug available for the treatment of this condition.
 In this article, we will examine the effects of prescription medications on ED, including the use of Viagra.

 Viagra is a phosphodiesterase type 5 (PDE5) inhibitor, which works by increasing blood flow to the penis.
 This increased blood flow leads to an erection.
 The medication was first approved by the FDA in 1998 and has since become one of the most widely prescribed medications for ED.
-Viagra is taken orally, usually 30 minutes before sexual activity, and its effects can last for up to four hours.
+Viagra is taken orally net worth, usually 30 minutes before sexual activity, and its effects can last for up to four hours.

 Viagra (you can buy this drug here – apothekech) has been shown to be effective in treating ED, with approximately 70% of men reporting improved erections after taking the drug.
 However, Viagra is not effective for all men, and its effectiveness can be influenced by many factors, including age, overall health, and the underlying cause of ED.
 Additionally, Viagra can cause side effects, including headache, flushing, indigestion, and visual disturbances.

 In addition to Viagra, there are other prescription medications available for the treatment of ED.
 These include Cialis, Levitra, and Stendra.
 Like Viagra, these medications are PDE5 inhibitors, and they work by increasing blood flow to the penis.
 However, there are some differences between these drugs, including how quickly they take effect, how long they last, and their side effect profiles.